Although you might think that you need to invest in a telescope when you want to turn astronomy into your new hobby, this isn’t true.

-So, if the binoculars are labelled “8×42”, this means that the binoculars have the magnifying power of 8 and a diameter of 42 – this diameter refers to the objective lenses of the binoculars.
+So, if the binoculars are labeled “8×42”, this means that the binoculars have a magnifying power of 8 and a diameter of 42 – this diameter refers to the objective lenses of the binoculars.

 It’s easy to assume that you should have lots of magnifying power in your binoculars, but this comes with a disadvantage.
 When you have more magnification, this reduces the area that you can view at one time.